+The year 2010 was characterized by accelerated growth rate of our country's trade activity, mainly affected by the recovered trade exchanges in international conjuncture and expanded external demand.
+Trade recorded absolute values close to those of 2008 and increased by approximately 16.2% in annual terms relative to those of 2009.
+The ratio of import coverage by export was estimated at 33.7%, about 6.8 percentage points higher than the six-year historical average.
 Trade volumes have rapidly expanded in Albania since the beginning of transition.
-Imports have grown by an average annual rate of 19.1% while exports have grown 21.9% during the 1998-2005 periods.
-During the first four years of transition, Albania registered the strongest export performance in EU markets among all former centralized communist economies with an average rate of growth in the period 1993-1996 of 65 %\.
-Albania has joined the World Trade Organization in September 2000 and is currently implementing its tariff reductions schedule.
+Imports have grown by an average annual rate of 19.1 percent while exports have grown 21.9% during the period 1998-2005.
+During the first four years of transition, Albania registered the strongest export performance in EU markets among all former centralized communist economies with an average rate of growth during the period 1993-1996 of 65% \.

+Albania joined the World Trade Organization in September 2000 and is currently implementing its tariff reductions schedule.
 According to the Albanian Center for International Trade (ACIT), the trade-weighted average import tariff has been eased from 15.3% in 1998 to 11% in 2000 and 7.41% in 2006.
 Albania has also signed Free Trade Agreements with eight South-Eastern European countries.